 Most wood species, including Swedish redwood, will take a stain if you want to change the colour.
 Stains let you colour garden furniture to your tastes and can often bring all the wood in your garden into uniformity.
 Several coats will be required, and you should lightly sand the first coat before applying the second.
 Negating the sanding step increases the risk that the second coat will not bond with the first, resulting in flaking.

 You should apply the stain first and then use the wood preservatives and repellents.
-Once all steps are complete, you should leave the chairs, bench, or table for 24 to 36 hours before sitting on or using them.
+Once all steps are complete, you should leave the garden chairs, picnic bench, or patio coffee table for 24 to 36 hours before sitting on or using them.

 To further make your garden space your own, you can add soft furnishings such as fabric cushions.
 If you have these products already, then they may also need refreshing.
 It would be best if you tackled soft furnishings by hoovering them first and then using upholstery shampoo.
 It is best to tackle this job on a sunny day so that mildew does not form on the fabric.
 If you keep your cushions in a storage box, ensure they are completely dry before packing them away.